525 Prospect Street

 Easter Seals has an on-call 24-hour emergency support system.
 It is a two-tier system that starts with the Case Manager and/or Clinician who responds to emergencies either directly or by involving on-call administrative staff to ensure that the proper support is provided.
 A nurse is on-call for emergencies that are medical in nature.

-The Independent Living component is coordinated by the Case Managers that have the overall responsibility for age appropriate residents are addressing the Certification requirements in this area.
-Case Managers individualized the resident’s acquisition of adult living skills.
+The Independent Living component is coordinated by the Family Outreach Workers that have the overall responsibility for age appropriate residents are addressing the Certification requirements in this area.
+Family Outreach Workers individualized the resident’s acquisition of adult living skills.

 The children are involved in local community recreational activities coordinated by the Director and Unit Supervisors.
 The children volunteer at local community centers depending on the child’s individual plan.
 Vocational activities are part of each child’s plan depending on their individual abilities.
 These activities range from hand over hand assistance in washing tables to maintaining outside employment.
 The children have weekly allowances and earn additional money for completion of chores.
 The program teaches the children money management skills.